Travel Study Programs

-January term and Mary travel-study offers MC sophomores, juniors, and seniors alternate study environments, international experiences and exposure to diverse cultures while earning credit towards their degree.
-The programs have experiential learning as the focus and are typically three-weeks in length.
+January-term and May travel study programs are faculty-led programs that offer MC sophomores, juniors, and seniors alternate study environments, international experiences and exposure to diverse cultures while earning credit towards their degree.
+The programs have experiential learning as the focus and are typically two- to three-weeks in length.
 Programs and destinations vary from year to year and there are options to suit most degrees.
+Embedded programs are also travel study programs, but take place during spring break as part of a spring semester course.

 How it Works:

-- Fulfill the experiential component of the Maryville curriculum
+- Get 3 academic credits, and fulfill the experiential component of the Maryville curriculum

 Who can participate?